BekahHW/BekahHW/README.md

 ## Hey!
 I'm BekahHW!
-I'm a 2019 Flatiron School bootcamp grad, and since then I've started a consultancy specializing in front-end development, created the developer community called Virtual Coffee, continued to prolifically tweet, spoken on podcasts and at conferences, and continued to mom my four kids.
-In my previous life, I spent 10 years teaching college English and three years organizing events and community.
-I fully embrace being a writer of many genres: code, non-fiction, screenplay, poetry, curriculum.
+I'm a 2019 Flatiron School bootcamp grad, and since then, I've started a consultancy specializing in front-end development, created the developer community called Virtual Coffee, continued to prolifically tweet, spoken on podcasts and at conferences, and continued to mom my four kids.
+Beyond my tech experience, I've spent ten years teaching college English and seven years organizing events and community.
+I fully embrace being a writer of many genres: code, non-fiction, screenplay, poetry, curriculum, and a [YA book coming November 2024](https://www.siblingswrite.com/).

 ### More About Me